tfsojon/richinsql-blog/content/post/2019-03-06-system_user-and-its-limitations.md

 ![](/img/SystemUser_Result2.png)

-As you can see, SYSTEM_USER has returned the principal that we ran the stored procedure as, if we are trying to capture WHO ran that stored procedure this obviously wouldn&#8217;t be sufficient, ORIGINAL_LOGIN() however has given us the username of the principal logged into the machine and where the query was being executed which in this case would have been correct.
+As you can see, SYSTEM_USER has returned the principal that we ran the stored procedure as, if we are trying to capture WHO ran that stored procedure this obviously wouldn't be sufficient, ORIGINAL_LOGIN() however has given us the username of the principal logged into the machine and where the query was being executed which in this case would have been correct.

 Reading through the [documentation](https://docs.microsoft.com/en-us/sql/t-sql/functions/system-user-transact-sql?view=sql-server-2017) for SYSTEM_USER we see the following;